Icinga/icinga-doc/markdown/de/sample-cgi.md

 # RESOURCE FILE
 # This is an optional resource file that contains $USERx$ macro
 # definitions.
 Multiple resource files can be specified by using
-# multiple resource_file definitions.
-The CGIs will not attempt to
 # read the contents of resource files, so information that is
 # considered to be sensitive (usernames, passwords, etc) can be
 # defined as macros in this file and restrictive permissions (600)